rust-lang/reference/src/items/external-blocks.md

 `raw-dylib` is only supported on Windows.
 Using it when targeting other platforms will result in a compiler error.

 r[items.extern.attributes.link.kind-raw-dylib.size]
 Unlike regular external statics, a `raw-dylib` static is *not* allowed to be bigger than its declared size.
+The size needs to match exactly.

 r[items.extern.attributes.link.import_name_type]
 #### The `import_name_type` key